The Loudspeaker Simulation Tool

 Style Solid button changes dash style of selected/all rows to Solid.
 Dash button changes dash style to Dashed.
 'Phase Dash' button changes dash style of phase responses to Dashed.

 Save as overlay in context menu of chart saves selected (bold) trace, or all visible traces as overlays if none is selected.
 Overlay traces are not possible to overlay again.

 Response files (txt, frd, lms, zma) can be loaded as overlay traces.
 Open overlay... command in context menu opens standard open file dialog for selection.
-Selection of primary/left or secondary/right Y-axis is automatic and not always reliable.
+Select 'Left Y axis' or 'Right Y axis' or 'Both' if chart has two axles.

-Dropping files into chart area with Drag & Drop provides better control for Y-axis selection.
-Traces are scaled with primary/left Y-axis if the files are dropped closer to Y-axis on the left.
-Traces are scaled with secondary/right Y2-axis if the files are dropped closer to Y2-axis on the right.
+Dropping files into chart area with Drag & Drop is also supported.
+Traces are scaled with Left Y axis if the files are dropped closer to Y axis on the left.
+Traces are scaled with Right Y axis if the files are dropped closer to Y2 axis on the right.

 Selected overlay can be scaled with Shift + mouse wheel or Ctrl + Shift + mouse wheel.
 All visible overlays are scaled if none is selected.

 Traces in all graphs are saved as overlays with Ovl (+) button above the graph 6-pack.
 Content of text box on the right is added as name suffix for each overlay trace.
 Overlays in all graphs are cleared with (-) button.

 Total number of traces including overlays is limited to 37 per chart.

 Y-scale maximum of SPL, Power&DI and unnormalized Directivity charts is adjusted automatically by default.

 Manual setting with text box is possible by checking SPL max on the left side of SPL chart.